 Period Blood Color Meaning

-Dark Brown Blood – If you notice dark brown blood, don’t panic; this coloring is completely normal.
+Dark Brown Blood – If you notice dark brown blood, don’t panic; this coloring is regular.
 When this occurs, it is oxidized blood and bits of the lining of your uterus.
 The blood can range from light brown to almost black.
 The shedding of the uterine lining is as unique as you are.
-This typically occurs at the beginning or near the end of your period.
+This condition typically occurs at the beginning or near the end of your period.

-Pink Blood – If your period blood is pink and you have a lighter than normal flow, you may have low estrogen levels, which can increase your risk of osteoporosis.
+Pink Blood – If your period blood is pink and you have a lighter-than-normal flow, you may have low estrogen levels, which can increase your risk of osteoporosis.
 In addition to this, pink blood can signal perimenopause, polycystic ovarian syndrome, and poor nutrition.

 Watery Looking Blood